-Studying the Graduate Certificate in Marketing will enable you to develop ethical and sustainable marketing programs for a diverse set of stakeholders in a constantly changing digital and marketing environment.
+Study the Graduate Certificate in Marketing to develop ethical and sustainable marketing programs for a diverse set of stakeholders in a constantly changing digital and marketing environment.

 As a student of this program you will:

 - acquire applied marketing principles, techniques and frameworks necessary to analyse marketplace strategies

 - develop effective integrated strategic marketing plans to effectively improve the organisations marketing objectives.

 The graduate certificate program provides an entry pathway to a qualification in marketing for those with extensive work experience but no bachelor degree.
 Units completed in this graduate certificate are transferable towards the Masters of Marketing degree.

 - marketing communication

 This course is delivered by the Victoria Graduate School of Business (VGSB).

 As a postgraduate student you might want to take up one of many opportunities to further develop your academic language and study skills.
 VU’s Learning Hubs are welcoming spaces where you can improve your study and employability skills.

 We offer maths, writing, careers and English-language advice, and show you effective ways to study and manage your time.